 On January 29, 2016, the National Press Club, in Washington D.C., hosted Director Lawrence Romo in its Newsmakers appearance.
 His presentation was covered by NBC News, National Public Radio, McClatchy News Network, Stars & Stripes, Kiplinger newsletter, and PJ Media News, among others.

 Romo opened his remarks highlighting the role Selective Service plays in the U.S. national security arena, its significance as a backup for the all-volunteer Armed Forces, the registration requirement for immigrants, board member opportunities, and the possibility of registering women in any future draft now that combat is gender neutral.
 The Director told the audience that an immigrant man (documented or undocumented) living in the United States, age 18 through 25, is required to register.
-Registration is not only the law; it helps keep immigrants eligible for federal student financial aid, government jobs, and job training programs.
+Registration is not only the law; it helps keep immigrants eligible for federal and some local government jobs and job training programs.
 Failing to register for immigrants may delay them from obtaining U.S. citizenship.